 With bucket list activities like Northern Lights, dog sledding and snowmobile tours, Tromso is a popular winter destination and the perfect place for your Arctic winter holiday?
 The following are popular winter activities.

 The eager sled dogs are at their happiest when they get to do what they were born to do – run.
 Want to join them on an adventure?
 Try your luck as the musher for a day on a self-drive tour.
 Take your place behind the sled, step off the break and feel the Arctic wind blow on your face as you let the huskies lead the way through the Arctic landscape.
 The only sound you'll hear is the dogs breathing and the sled sliding through the snow.
 Go on a day tour and enjoy the beautiful scenery or take an evening tour and see if Lady Aurora shows up.
-Read more about Dog Sledding Tours in Tromso.
+Book a dog sledding tour in Tromso.

 As one of the best places in the world to see the Northern Lights, Tromso gives you a great opportunity to experience the Green Lady dance above you.
 Watch the dark sky break into an explosion of shimmering lights and wonderful colours – a guaranteed heart stopping moment.
 Just remember to bring enough clothes, because when Aurora makes an appearance, you are not going to want to leave any time soon.

 You can also chase the Northern Lights with a local guide in the outskirts of Tromso.
 With the wilderness just outside the city, you will easily be able to escape the light pollution and find Lady Aurora’s favourite dancing spots.
 Want to catch the Northern Lights at sea?
 Join a thrilling yet relaxing cruise!
 The guides will help you set up your camera and offer to take the photos for you once the Aurora lights up the sky.
-Read more about the Northern Lights Photo Cruise and book your tickets – this cruise fills up quickly!
+Book you Book your Northern Lights Photo Cruise – this cruise fills up quickly!

 Ready for some action?
 The snowmobile tours is an activity for the adventurous kind.
 Take your place in the driver seat or kick back and relax in the passenger seat.
 Slide through the snow in Camp Tamok or Lyngsalpene and switch places along the way.
 Go on an evening tour in the wilderness where the only light you'll see is the snowmobile in front of you.
 If you are lucky, the Northern Lights will dance above you all night.
-Check out: Snowmobiles – The Scooter of the North
+Book Your Tickets for the Snowmobiling Evening Tour here.

 Every year, during winter, giant humpback whales travel thousands of kilometres from the warm Caribbean coast to the cold waters off Tromso.
 The whales go where the fish go and Tromso coast is a superb feeding ground for these majestic creatures.
 During the peak season (approximately from November to January) there are daily whale safari departures from Tromso giving you the chance to spot killer whales (orca), harbour porpoises and fin whales as well as the humpback whales.
 On a whale safari you’ll also get an incredible sightseeing tour of the beautiful fjords and the rough mountains brutally rising from the sea.
-Read more about whale watching safari tours in Tromso.
+Book your adventurous whale watching safari now – we offer a free ticket on our next available whale safari if you don't see whales

 Each year, as the polar night approaches, Tromsø Ice Domes are built in the gorgeous Tamok Valley, situated a 75 minute drive from Tromso city centre.
 Every year new ice sculptures, carvings and themes are created, so each year will be a brand new experience.
 The art work represents the local history, culture and wildlife.
 There are plenty of day trips allowing you to explore the art and if you want an extended experience you can book a package including an overnight stay at the domes.
-Read more about: The Ice Hotels in Norway or book your activity here.
+Book a magical adventure at Tromso ice hotel.

 Wondering if Tromso is worth visiting during summer?
 Tromso is known as hotspot for Arctic winter activities, but there's a lot to do and see during the summer months too.
 When the midnight sun makes its appearance the days are extended into the later hours with loads of activities allowing you to enjoy the magical bright nights the best way possible.
 Join a kayaking adventure or listen to a midnight sun concert at the Arctic Cathedral.
 Go on a shopping spree in the city's many busy shopping street.
 Explore museums and culture activities.
 Enjoy the mountains and the sea.
 Explore the nightlife or join a festival.
 Check out the "What's on list" for more things to do in Tromso during summer.